 7

-(Mauro Lanari) The Almodóvar brothers produced this film to tell us in 2025 that La Movida is over and we've moved to Céline.
+(Mauro Lanari) The Almodóvar brothers produced this film to tell us in 2025 that La Movida is over and we've moved on to Céline.
 Better late than never to realize a phenomenon ended three decades ago.
-In the first half of the '90s, dancefloor music was pure avant-garde: using Rolands, sequencers, samplers, Cubase, and audio-MIDI, artists composed freestyle percussive noise (meaning with every hit on the downbeat, upbeat, 16th, and 32nd notes), a killer bass riff/groove, microtonally dissonant harmony, and the soul of a Tamla Motown melody at its heart.
-In '94, The Prodigy of "Music for the Jilted Generation" had already turned dark, and the Bristol scene followed suit when Massive Attack transitioned from "Unfinished Sympathy" ('91) to "Mezzanine" ('98): the ecstasy of the smileys vanished, replaced by a triumph of increasingly extreme techno, up to tekno stripped down to a relentless kick and ostinato bass plus ever more alienated and disturbing electronic timbres.
+In the first half of the '90s, dancefloor music was pure avant-garde: using Rolands, sequencers, samplers, Cubase, and MIDI, artists composed freestyle percussive noise where hits fell on the downbeat, upbeat, 16th, and 32nd notes, featuring killer bass riffs, microtonally dissonant harmonies, and the soul of a Tamla Motown melody at their heart.
+By '94, The Prodigy had already turned dark with "Music for the Jilted Generation", and the Bristol scene followed suit as Massive Attack transitioned from "Unfinished Sympathy" ('91) to "Mezzanine" ('98): the ecstasy of the smileys vanished, replaced by a triumph of techno taken to the extreme, up to d'n'b tekno stripped down to just a relentless kick, ostinato bass, and increasingly alienated, disturbing electronic timbres.
 "You don't listen to it.
-You dance to it": the Edenic oasis had already morphed into a gathering of freak tribes in a trance for a desperate post-apocalyptic requiem which evokes Coppola's Vietnam or Australia's "Mad Max" (the first episode of which also dates to '79).
+You dance to it": the Edenic oasis had already morphed into a gathering of freak tribes in a trance for a desperate post-apocalyptic requiem, evoking Coppola's Vietnam or Australia's "Mad Max" (the first chapter of which also dates to '79).
 "Is this what the end of the world feels like?"
 "No idea what it feels like, Bigui, but the end of the world started long ago".
-At least we're back to discussing serious matters without aestheticization; "Asteroid City" had already done so in 2023 with a pitch-black comedy, but by now Wes Anderson is pigeonholed as "the pastel guy who entertains".
-Céline.
-Better late than never to realize the end of a phenomenon three decades on.
-In the first half of the '90s, dancefloor music was pure avant-garde: using Rolands, sequencers, samplers, Cubase, and audio-MIDI, artists composed freestyle percussive noise (meaning with every hit on the downbeat, upbeat, 16th, and 32nd notes), a killer bass riff/groove, microtonally dissonant harmony, and the soul of a Tamla Motown melody at its heart.
-In '94, The Prodigy of "Music for the Jilted Generation" had already turned dark, and the Bristol scene followed suit when Massive Attack transitioned from "Unfinished Sympathy" ('91) to "Mezzanine" ('98): the ecstasy of the smileys vanished, replaced by a triumph of increasingly extreme techno—stripped down to a relentless kick and ostinato bass plus ever more alienated and disturbing electronic timbres.
-The Edenic oasis had already morphed into a gathering of freak tribes in a trance for a desperate post-apocalyptic requiem which evokes Coppola's Vietnam or Australia's "Mad Max" (the first episode of which also dates to '79).
-"Is this what the end of the world feels like?"
-"No idea what it feels like, Bigui, but the end of the world started long ago".
-At least we're back to discussing serious matters without aestheticization; "Asteroid City" had already done so in 2023 with a pitch-black comedy, but by now Wes Anderson is pigeonholed as "the pastel guy who entertains".
+At least we're back to discussing serious matters without aestheticization, in a desert comparable to "Zabriskie Point" (1970) or "Gerry" (2002).
+In 2023, "Asteroid City" did the same with pitch-black comedy, but by now Wes Anderson is pigeonholed as "the pastel guy who entertains".

 May 19, 2025